 She isn’t afraid to pivot, change directions, to follow a better strategy.

 In reality, she started three projects without planning appropriately.
 The results is three unfinished projects with little to show for it.

 She never took the time to plan out her ideas or think ahead.

 In project management, SCOPE means the things you’re going to do.
 Something that’s OUT OF SCOPE is what you will NOT do.

 Let’s focus on scope planning today.
 Again, in the project management world scope means what you are going to do.
 Something that’s out of scope is what you will NOT do.

-At at minimum, you should be able to define the scope as it applies to creating a (birdseed example) niche website:
+At minimum, you should be able to define the scope as it applies to create a (birdseed example) niche website: